Dyan Marie

 2008 Bringing Art Into The Community, Gallery 1313, Toronto

-2007 Public Art Forumn: Delight and Move, Halifax Regional Municipality, Halifax
+2007 Public Art Forum: Delight and Move, Halifax Regional Municipality, Halifax

 2007 Artist Urban Plans: An International Symposium, Art Gallery of Windsor, Windsor